marmelab/react-admin/docs/ReferenceInput.md

 ## `reference`

 The name of the reference resource.
-For instance, in a Post form, if you wanrt to edit the post author, the reference should be "authors".
+For instance, in a Post form, if you want to edit the post author, the reference should be "authors".

 ```jsx
 <ReferenceInput source="author_id" reference="authors" />